mativizo/env-url-shortener/README.md

 # env-url-shortener
 URL shortener written in Node.js.
 App is generating routes by variables in .ENV.
 Simple and powerful.
+No databse, no json files, just env.

-### How to use
+## How to use
-1. Clone repository: `git clone https://github.com/mativizo/env-url-shortener`
+1. Clone repository: `git clone https://github.com/mativizo/env-url-shortener`.
+2. Install dependencies: `npm i`.
 2. Set your urls in env.
-3. Run `node start`.
+3. Run `npm start`.

 ### How to add urls to .env?